Graph Neural Networks Do Not Always Oversmooth: Discussion

 \section{Discussion}

 In this study we used the equivalence of GCNs and GPs to investigate oversmoothing, the property that features at different nodes converge over layers to the same feature vector in an exponential manner.
 By extending concepts such as the propagation depth and chaos from the study of conventional deep feedforward neural networks \cite{schoenholz_deep_2017}, we are able to derive a condition to avoid oversmoothing.
 This condition is phrased in terms of an eigenvalue problem of the linearized GCN GP dynamics around the state where all features are the same: This state is stable if all eigenvalues are smaller than one, thus the networks do oversmooth.
 If one eigenvalue, however, is larger than one, the state where the features are the same on all nodes becomes unstable.
 While most GCNs studied in the literature are in the oversmoothing phase \cite{cai_note_2020,wu_demystifying_2023}, the non-oversmoothing phase can be reached by a simple tuning of the weight variance at initialization.
 An analogy can be drawn between the chaotic phase of DNNs and the non-oversmoothing phase of GCNs.
 Previous theoretical works have proven that oversmoothing is inevitable in some GNN architectures, among them GCNs; these works, however, make crucial assumptions on the weight matrices, constraining their variances to be in what we identify as the oversmoothing phase.
+Near the transition, we find GCNs which are both deep and expressive, matching the originally reported GCN performance \cite{kipf_semi-supervised_2017} on the Cora dataset with GCN GPs beyond $100$ layers.